 III.
 Exceptions to Client Confidentiality

 - Client crimes on program premises;

 - Communications that safeguard client-identifying information;

-- Health Oversight – If the Utah State Department of Health subpoenas a member of UAC treatment team as part of its investigations, hearings or proceedings relating to the discipline, issuance or denial of licensure of state licensed mental health professionals, UAC must comply with its orders.
+- Health Oversight – If the Utah State Department of Health subpoenas a member of UTAC treatment team as part of its investigations, hearings or proceedings relating to the discipline, issuance or denial of licensure of state licensed mental health professionals, UTAC must comply with its orders.
 This could include disclosing relevant mental health information;

-- Worker’sCompensation – If a client files a worker’s compensation claim, with certain exceptions, UAC must make available, at any stage of the proceedings, all mental health information in UAC possession relevant to that particular injury in the opinion of the Utah Department of Labor and Industries, to an employer, representative, and the Department of Labor and Industries upon request;
+- Worker’sCompensation – If a client files a worker’s compensation claim, with certain exceptions, UTAC must make available, at any stage of the proceedings, all mental health information in UTAC possession relevant to that particular injury in the opinion of the Utah Department of Labor and Industries, to an employer, representative, and the Department of Labor and Industries upon request;

 - Abuse and Neglect Reporting

 - Child Abuise – If staff has reasonable cause to believe that a child has suffered abuse or neglect, they are required by law to report it to the proper law enforcement agency or the Utah Department of Social and Health Services.